collorg/halfORM/README.md

 - one view:
  - ```blog.view.post_comment```

-## API Examples (Everything you need to know to program with half_orm in five minutes)
+## API Examples (Everything you need to know to program with half_orm in 30 minutes)
 Some scripts snippets to illustrate the current implementation of the API.
 ## The Model class:
 The first thing you need is a model object to connect to your database.